rust-lang/book/src/ch15-01-box.md

 by inserting a box in a recursive type definition, you can have recursive types.

 As an example of a recursive type, let’s explore the *cons list*.
-This is a data commonly found in functional programming languages.
+This is a data type commonly found in functional programming languages.
 The cons list type we’ll define is straightforward except for the recursion; therefore, the concepts in the example we’ll work with will be useful any time you get into more complex situations involving recursive types.

 #### More Information About the Cons List